nlukic97/chess_platform/backend/README.md

 - the data submitted is of an object notation for moves in chess.js

-## 4. message-sent
+## 4. message-received
-- When a user emits the event, the server will check which room this user is in, and will emit the event 'message-received' to all the users in the room except the sender.
+- When a user emits the event with 'message-sent', the server will check which room this user is in, and will emit the event 'message-received' to all the users in the room except the sender.

-        socket.on('message-sent',(msg)=>{
-            //room.id is found with code not included here socket.to(room.id).emit('message-received',msg)
-            }
+        socket.on('message-received',(msg)=>{
+            console.log(msg)
         })

 # Events to emit from from frontned